 From the Log Settings screen, you can configure:

-- Global Log Settings such as the length of time to store logs and the maximum log size to store. - Global Log Filtering by user names and domains using filters for bandwidth, policy enforcement, Internet access, Internet security, data security, and access control.

-- Anonymous Logging can be enabled or disabled. - Syslog Servers to use for additional log storage based on type and priority.
+- Global Log Settings such as the length of time to store logs and the maximum log size to store. - Syslog Servers to use for additional log storage based on type and priority.